iBridges-for-iRODS/iBridges-GUI/README.md

   ```

 ## Executables
-Since iBridges version 1.4.0 we are offering to download executables or to build them.
+Since iBridges version 1.4.0 we offer pre-built executables.
+These executables can also be built from source.
 Please note, that this feature is still in experimental state.

 ### Prebuilt executables